 While the dough and streusel have stayed true to my original inspiration, the filling of fresh strawberries and rhubarb is completely different from the sweet cheese and cooked fruit fillings that are typically used… though I’d like to think it’s just as delicious (if not better… but that might get me banned from most of Texas.)

-If you don’t happen to have a rhubarb stash of your own, feel free to substitute with a blueberries or cherries or whatever tender seasonal fruit you happen to have kicking around, though obviously for me right now it’s about to become the strawberry-and-rhubarb show in my kitchen for the next few weeks until I get my fill.
+If you don’t happen to have a rhubarb stash of your own, feel free to substitute with a blueberries or cherries or whatever tender seasonal fruit you happen to have kicking around… though for me right now it’s basically going to be the strawberry-and-rhubarb show in my kitchen for the next few weeks until I get my fill.

 The end result is not quite a sweet bun and not quite a donut, but an entirely delicious hybrid of the two that I absolutely don’t mind making again and again, even if it does put a dent in my precious stockpiled rhubarb.